pkardas/notes/books/build.md

 - usage (reliability, usability, updates, lifespan)
 - support (troubleshooting, knowledge base, call center, community)
 - loyalty (new product, newsletter, promotions, ratings/reviews)

+## 3.2 Why storytelling

+Every product should have a story, a narrative that explains why it needs to exist and how will it solve your customer's problems.
+A good product story:

+- it appeals to people's rational and emotional sides
+- it takes complicated concepts and makes them simple
+- it reminds people of the problem that's being solved - it focuses on the why

+The story of your product, your company, and your vision should drive everything you do.

+Virus of a doubt: "it is a way to get into people's heads, remind them about a daily frustration, get them annoyed about it all over again.
+You get them angry about how it works now so they can get excited abut a new way of doing things."

+Product's story is its design, features, images, videos, quotes from customers, tips from reviewers.
+The sum of what people see and feel about this thing that you have created.

+Why does this thing need to exist?
+Why does it matter?
+Why will people need it?
+Why will they love it?
+The longer you work on something, the more the "what" takes over the "why".
+When you get wrapped in the "what", you get ahead of people.
+You think everyone can see what you see.
+But they don't.

+Earn their trust by showing that you really know your stuff or understand their needs.
+Of offer them something useful, connect with them in a new way, so they feel assured that they're making the right choice with your company.

+Appeal to their emotions, connect with something they care about.
+Their worries, their fears.
+Every person is different, and everyone will read your story differently.

+Analogies can be a useful tool in storytelling.
+They create a shorthand for complicated concepts.